commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer stock_item:validate ID`

 Send this attribute if you want to validate the stock item quantity against the existing reserved stock one, returns an error in case the former is smaller.
+Cannot be passed by sales channels.

 ```sh-session
 USAGE